iGamingWire

 The brief

-Brazil's Ministry of Sport has implemented a structural change to how lottery revenues designated for sports clubs are transferred and managed.
-The modification involves R$ 3 million in annual allocations and represents an effort to streamline the administrative process governing fund distribution to Brazilian sports organizations.
-This adjustment reflects ongoing efforts by the ministry to improve the efficiency and timeliness of financial support reaching clubs that depend on these lottery-derived revenues.
+Brazil's Ministério do Esporte (Sports Ministry) has implemented a structural change to how lottery revenues designated for sports clubs are transferred and distributed.
+The modification affects R$ 3 million in annual funding and represents an administrative adjustment intended to improve the efficiency and speed of resource allocation to the country's sports club ecosystem.

 Original report